Largest gathering to date

 Having said farewell for now to our returnees who were heading back to The Acorn for some morning coffee, we passed through the pedestrian gate to exit the deer enclosure, although this time a few more took the risk and followed the adventurous lead over the grid.
 As we came to the front of the house, those who had not been here before probably felt like we all had on our first visit, ‘How is it that something so stunning, quiet and historical could possibly exist only a few miles from Yeovil’?
 As we looked down the mile long drive we could make out the houses and other buildings of Yeovil and by the looks of it they were all currently or had just been getting a bit of a drenching.
 (Postnote - they was a heavy hail storm ran through the area around this time)!

 We crossed another cattle grid (yes you guessed it) and started the walk down the spectacular drive way, which must have been a wonderful sight years ago as horse drawn carraiges made their way up to the grand functions.
 Unfortunately for us the only horse power we came across (apart from a few grazing in enclosures to the left) was a small smelly oil tanker carrying a delivery of precious and pricey heavy oil for the houses heating.
 Glancing back at the house with the majority of shutters still over the many windows, it’s doubtful there were many residents ‘at home’ at this time of year.
-As we have said before, it’s a real shame there is no public access to the small church that stands to the side of the house.
+As we have said before, it’s a real shame there is no public access to the small church of Melbury Sampford that stands to the side of the house.
 I’m sure it has an interesting interior.

 Unusually these days for our Weekly walks, we had no four legged companions today so there was no worry as we came to the area where the large flock of sheep were either eating or resting today.
-We turned right down an access road to the A37, which is certainly a lot easier that going to the bottom of the drive and then through the one horse road of Melbury Osmond, and made our way down to another gate lodge.
+We turned right down an access road to the A37, which is certainly a lot easier that going to the bottom of the drive and then through the one horse road of Melbury Osmond, and made our way down to Park Cottage, another of the gate lodges.
 We managed to navigate the next cattle grid by which time I think the majority had given up going through the gate and had thrown all caution to the wind!
 Before we could cross the small stone bridge over a stream we had to stand aside to the level the fuel tanker back out.
 Judging by the time he had spent there it must have just a quick ‘splash and dash’ to keep the tanks filled up before the price rises again.

 Comments